Elite Forces of Malaysia: Special Malaysia Disaster Assistance and Rescue Team

-Internationally known as the SMART, this special rescue unit is a certified joint Heavy Urban Search and Rescue (USAR) task force under the International Search and Rescue Advisory Group (INSARAG).
-Officially named Pasukan Mencari dan Menyelamat Khas Malaysia in Malay, which translates to Special Malaysia Disaster Assistance and Rescue Team, it is a highly specialised disaster relief unit based in Puchong, Selangor.
+Internationally recognised as SMART, this unit is a certified joint Heavy Urban Search and Rescue (USAR) task force under the International Search and Rescue Advisory Group (INSARAG).
+Its official Malay name is Pasukan Mencari dan Menyelamat Khas Malaysia.
+Based in Puchong, Selangor, it is a highly specialised disaster relief unit.

-Established in May 1994, SMART reports directly to Malaysia's top government executives, similar to the National Special Operations Force (NSOF), and operates under the National Disaster Management Agency (NADMA).
-It can be deployed for domestic or international missions at the directive of the Malaysian Prime Minister.

-SMART officers and technicians are recruited from the Malaysian Armed Forces, Royal Malaysian Police, and the Fire and Rescue Department of Malaysia.
-Its capabilities and specialised roles in disaster response have drawn comparisons to the Tokyo Fire Department's Hyper Rescue Team, which is also a joint Heavy USAR task force.
+Established in May 1994, SMART reports directly to Malaysia's executive leadership and operates under the National Disaster Management Agency (NADMA).
+The team can be deployed for both domestic and international missions at the directive of the prime minister.
+Officers and technicians are seconded from the Malaysian Armed Forces (MAF), the Royal Malaysia Police, and the Fire and Rescue Department of Malaysia.
+Its capabilities and joint structure have drawn comparisons to the Hyper Rescue Team of the Tokyo Fire Department.

+Malaysian Armed Forces

+The Malaysian Armed Forces (abbr.: MAF; Angkatan Tentera Malaysia) is a tri-service military organisation consisting of the Malaysian Army, the Royal Malaysian Navy, and the Royal Malaysian Air Force.
+In contrast to the United States model, the Malaysian Coast Guard is a militarised agency that does not form part of the MAF.
+(Note: The U.S. Coast Guard, though part of the United States Armed Forces, operates under a different federal department than the other military branches.)

+Each branch of the MAF maintains its own elite units, which are independently selected, trained, and managed.
+While these units are branch-specific, they may be integrated into a joint force for specific operations.
+Cell D of the Joint Forces Command oversees coordination during such engagements.

+In 2019, proposals were introduced to establish a unified command for special forces within the MAF, analogous to the United States Joint Special Operations Command (JSOC).
+Currently, the Defence Special Operations Division (DSOD) serves as the primary joint special operations unit, recruiting personnel from across the various services of the MAF.

 Defence Special Operations Division

-The Defence Special Operations Division (DSOD) (Bahagian Operasi Pasukan Khas Pertahanan—BOPKP), short for the Ministry of Defence's Special Operations Division, is a joint counterterrorism task force established as the intended successor to the National Special Operations Force (NSOF).
-Unlike its predecessor, the DSOD recruits exclusively from special forces within the Malaysian Armed Forces and operates under the Ministry of Defence.
+The Defence Special Operations Division (abbr.: DSOD; Bahagian Operasi Pasukan Khas Pertahanan, BOPKP) is a joint counter-terrorism task force.
+It was established as the successor to the National Special Operations Force (NSOF), although its recruitment is restricted to special forces personnel from within the Ministry of Defence.
 (Note: The National Special Operations Force (NSOF) recruits its members from the elite ranks of special forces across various branches of Malaysia's defence and security organisations, including the Malaysian Army, the Royal Malaysian Navy, the Royal Malaysian Air Force, the Royal Malaysia Police, and the Malaysia Coast Guard.)
+The DSOD is currently under the operational command of the Joint Force Headquarters.

-The task force was first announced in January 2019 by the then Chief of Defence Forces, General Zulkifli Zainal Abidin.
-However, it officially became operational on 10 May 2019.
-The DSOD is based at Camp Perdana in Kuala Lumpur, the former headquarters of the NSOF.

-The DSOD can be compared to the Canada's Joint Task Force 2 (JTF 2) due to its structure and mission scope.
+The formation of the DSOD was announced in January 2019 by the then Chief of Defence Forces, General Zulkifli Zainal Abidin, and it became officially operational on 10 May 2019.
+Based at Camp Perdana in Kuala Lumpur, the DSOD occupies the former headquarters of the NSOF.
+In terms of mission scope and organisational structure, the DSOD is often compared to Canada's Joint Task Force 2 (JTF 2).